userfrosting/UserFrosting/README.md

 ## Troubleshooting

-If you are having trouble installing UserFrosting, please [join us in chat](https://chat.userfrosting.com) or try our [forums](https://forums.userfrosting.com).
+If you are having trouble installing UserFrosting, please [join us in chat](https://chat.userfrosting.com).

 If you are generally confused about the structure and layout of the code, or it doesn't look like the kind of PHP code that you're used to, please [start from the beginning](https://learn.userfrosting.com/background).

 ## Mission Objectives

 UserFrosting seeks to balance modern programming principles, like DRY and MVC, with a shallow learning curve for new developers.
 Our goals are to:

 - Create a fully-functioning user management script that can be set up in just a few minutes
 - Make it easy for users to quickly adapt the code for their needs